dotnet/aspnetcore/README.md

 If you see errors, or want some extra content, then feel free to create an issue or send a pull request (see feedback section below).

 ## [ASP.NET/vNext](https://www.asp.net/vnext)
-The vNext page on the ASP.NET site has links to some TechEd videos and articles with some good information about vNext.
+The vNext page on the ASP.NET site has links to some TechEd videos and articles with some good information about ASP.NET Core (formerly known as ASP.NET 5).

 ## [Roadmap] (https://github.com/aspnet/Home/wiki/Roadmap)
-The schedule and milestone themes for ASP.NET 5.
+The schedule and milestone themes for ASP.NET Core.

 ## Repos and Projects